 A: That depends on the cancer treatment.
 The cardiac effects of certain cancer treatments may or may not be known initially, but can appear 10-15 years post treatment.
 Therefore, close monitoring to identify any cardiac warning signs is critical to the patient's long term heart health.

 A: Cancer care in general is expensive.
 However, being that we are an independently owned physician practice, we can provide diagnostic testing in our offices at some of the lowest prices in the area.
 Our goal is to offer patients high quality cardiac care at significantly lower costs.

 Q: Why choose Monmouth Cardiology for Cardio-Oncology?

 A: Because I think we have a more experienced Cardio-Oncology team than any group in the area.
-Our team consists of numerous Board Certified Cardiologists, Nurses, Medical Assistants, Registered Echo Sonographers and an Administrative team.
+We started our Cardio-Oncology program in 2016 and our team consists of numerous Board Certified Cardiologists, Nurses, Medical Assistants, Registered Echo Sonographers and an Administrative team.
 Our fully accredited echocardiography labs utilize novel imaging techniques including strain imaging.
-A dedicated nurse liaison is available to patients enrolled in the program and she will ensure proper coordination, scheduling and communication between the patient and physicians.
+A dedicated nurse liaison is available to patients enrolled in the program and will ensure proper coordination, scheduling and communication between the patient and physicians.
 In addition, our office will work with major insurance companies to obtain prior authorizations for diagnostic testing.

-Q: So what would you recommend for any patients who have had or currently have cancer?
+Q: What would you recommend for any patients who have had or currently have cancer?